Distinguished Dissertation Award Application Procedures

 Each year, the Council of Graduate Schools and ProQuest Dissertations Publishing recognize dissertations that make an unusually significant contribution to their fields.
 Michigan Tech may nominate one candidate in each field.

-Eligible fields in 2018 will be Social Sciences and Mathematics, Physical Sciences and Engineering.
+Eligible fields in 2019 will be Biological Sciences, and Humanities and Fine Arts.

 A nomination packet must include the following required items:

 - a 10-page abstract of the dissertation, double spaced on white letter-sized paper.
 (PDF file, number each page, and put nominee’s name on each page)

 - three letters addressing the significance and quality of the nominee's dissertation

 - one letter from a member of the nominee’s dissertation committee.

 - one letter from a person chosen by the nominee.